bradleywright/intranation.com/content/originals/using-nginx-reverse-proxy.rst

   Quick theory
 --------------

 Just quickly, the theory is that Nginx listens on port 80, and subsequently sends requests for certain URL patterns through to the mod_wsgi server (in my case, Apache) listening on a different port.
 This server currently serves the meat of my Django__ site.
-Static assets (<abbr title="Javascript">JS</abbr>, <abbr title="Cascading Style Sheets">CSS</abbr>, images) are served directly from Nginx without ever touching Apache.
+Static assets (:abbr:`JS`, <abbr title="Cascading Style Sheets">CSS</abbr>, images) are served directly from Nginx without ever touching Apache.

 __ http://www.djangoproject.com/